weiqiy93/TaiX/README.md

 # TaxFlow AI

-A same-day, clickable frontend prototype for an AI-assisted tax preparation workflow.
+A clickable frontend prototype for an AI-assisted tax preparation workflow.
 Built for the AI Engineer case study.

 The goal is to communicate, through interaction, how a CPA and client can work with AI-extracted return data while keeping trust, traceability, and control.